dmulyalin/salt-nornir/docs/source/Overview.rst

 Overview
 ########

-Nornir Proxy Minion is a collection of Salt Stack modules and Nornir Plugins to interact with network devices using Salt Stack command line interface utilities and Python API.
+Nornir Proxy Minion is a collection of SaltStack modules and Nornir Plugins to interact with network devices using SaltStack command line interface utilities and Python API.

 Why use Nornir with SALT?